rylaix/MEVGuard-Open-Source-MEV-Blocker-Verification-Tool/README.md

 │
 ├── src/
 │   ├── __init__.py                         # Identification of folder so python can see it
-│   ├── data_gathering.py                   # Script for data gathering
+│   ├── data_gathering.py                   # Script for data gathering and MAIN.
+│   ├── bundle_simulation.py                # Helper file for a proper trace_callMany simulations
+│   ├── state_management.py                 # Helper file with states tracking inside our DB
 │   └── utils.py                            # Utility functions (logging, etc.)
+│      └── db/
+│          ├── database_initializer.py      # Script for DB initialization.
+│          └── db_utils.pt                  # Script for a CRUD.
 │
 ├── c_extension/                            # Directory for C extension code
 │   ├── c_extension.c                       # C extension for optimized calculations